-This is why meditation, self-compassion practices, and spending time with people you love positively impact gut health and immunity.
+This is why meditation, self-compassion, and spending time with people you love positively impact gut health and immunity.

 95 % of serotonin or 5-hydroxytryptamine (5-HT) is produced in the gut.
-Therefore, any chronic gut issues such as SIBO, dysbiosis, leaky gut, IBS, etc. will result in impaired serotonin production.
-Serotonin is also important for proper digestion and absorption and thus emerges a vicious cycle.
+Therefore, any chronic gut issues such as SIBO, dysbiosis, leaky gut, IBS, etc., will result in impaired serotonin production.
+Serotonin is also important for proper digestion and absorption, thus forming a vicious cycle.

 Serotonin regulates your mood.
-Balanced levels of serotonin help us feel calmer, happier, more focused, and less stressed.
-When we are chronically stressed, our stress hormone, cortisol, rises, and this impairs the ability of serotonin to function properly.
+Balanced serotonin levels help us feel calmer, happier, more focused, and less stressed.
+When we are chronically stressed, our stress hormone, cortisol, rises, which impairs serotonin’s ability to function properly.

 This leads to depression.

 Serotonin supports digestion.
-Low levels of serotonin can lead to constipation and elevated levels can lead to diarrhea.
+Low serotonin levels can lead to constipation, and elevated levels can lead to diarrhea.
 Serotonin supports optimal sleep.
 Serotonin helps with blood clotting.
 Serotonin promotes bone health.

-The problem is, too much serotonin can also be problematic and there are many undesired side effects.
-For this reason, when it's possible, I like to help my patients increase their serotonin levels.
+The problem is too much serotonin can also be problematic, and there are many undesired side effects.
+For this reason, when possible, I like to help my patients increase their serotonin levels.

 Tryptophan is a precursor to serotonin.
 Tryptophan also supports the natural production of melatonin, which helps us to sleep well and wake up refreshed (and ready to produce serotonin).
 If our serotonin is inadequate, sometimes it starts with too little tryptophan intake and production.